SoftInstigate/restheart-website/docs/change-streams.md

 ### RESTHeart WebSockets

-RESTHeart embeds a WebSocket server implementation that allows to expose MongoDB's change streams to Web browsers and any kind of HTTP/WebSocket client (for example, [Postman](https://learning.postman.com/docs/sending-requests/supported-api-frameworks/websocket/) offers this feature).
-With RESTHeart is possibile to create Web or Mobile apps that can be asynchronously notified in real time of data changes.
+__RESTHeart embeds a WebSocket server implementation__ that allows to expose MongoDB's Change Streams to Web browsers and any kind of HTTP/WebSocket client (for example, [Postman](https://learning.postman.com/docs/sending-requests/supported-api-frameworks/websocket/) offers this feature).

+With RESTHeart is possibile to __create Web or Mobile apps that can be asynchronously notified in real time of data changes__.
 Because change streams use the [aggregation framework](https://docs.mongodb.com/manual/aggregation/), applications can also filter for specific changes.

 For example, if the stream `all` is defined on the collection `messages`, clients can connect via WebSocket to `ws://mydomain.com/messages/_streams/all` and receive real time notification of data changes occurring in the collection.